ZiyangWangGit/YRES-Donation/yres-donation/README.md

+# YRES Donation Project

+This project is a donation platform for **York Region Educational Services (YRES)**, built using **React** and **Vite**.
+It provides a visually engaging interface for users to view campaigns, track donation progress, and contribute directly to each campaign.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.